Beat Tag | Free Music Lesson Plan (Meter & Time Signature Game)

 3) If you get tagged, or if you accidentally step on the wrong beat, you're out.

 4) If a tagger steps out of turn, the game freezes.
 Players can safely move to a new spot in the room.
+Then resume the game.
 5) The very last untagged player wins the game.

 Step 7

-"Let's play the game!"
-Play a version with a 3/4 meter and repeat the activity using 4/4 meter (stomp-clap-clap-clap or strong-weak-weak-weak) to reinforce the concept further.
+"Let's play!"
+Play a version with a 3/4 meter first.
+Repeat the activity with a 4/4 meter pattern (stomp-clap-clap-clap or strong-weak-weak-weak) and a different musical selection, to reinforce the concept further.

 Best Sellers for Music Lesson Plans